MeVisLab/examples/mevislab.github.io/content/about/about.md

 {{</alert>}}
 ### Warning
 {{<alert class="warning" caption="Warning">}}
-Hints common mistakes or things that shouldn't be done.
+Hints common mistakes or steps you should consider in beforehand.
 {{</alert>}}

 ## Keyboard Shortcuts